henkexbg/gallery-api/README.md

 - In [REPO_ROOT]/target/ you can now find the JAR file called gallery-api.jar (or gallery-api-X.X.X-SNAPSHOT.jar for snapshot versions).

 # Configuration
 The application uses standard Spring Boot conventions for configuration.
-That means, the application.properties file can be placed either next to the JAR file, or in a directory called config next to the JAR file.
-Sample configuration of application.properties as well as two other properties files can be found here: https://github.com/henkexbg/gallery-api/tree/master/src/main/resources/sample_config.
+That means, the `application.properties` file can be placed either next to the JAR file, or in a directory called config next to the JAR file (recommended).
+Sample configuration of `application.properties` as well as two other properties files can be found here: https://github.com/henkexbg/gallery-api/tree/master/src/main/resources/sample_config.

 ## application.properties
 While there are many properties that can be changed, the required ones are the following: